danielvarab/massive-summ/readme.md

 # Massive Summ

+> This repository is work in progress

+## Instructions
+In the works...

-## Common Crawl URL files
+## Fetch (subset of) Data Through Common Crawl

-In the table below is an overview of language files which each contain a list of samples contained in massive which are also contained in common crawl. lang  |  link
+In the table below is a listing of files containing URLs and metadata required to fetch data from common crawl. lang  |  link
 ------|------------------------------------------------------------------------
 amh   |  https://drive.google.com/file/d/1_awz_-B0iWtaPdKih8H8Kz4HGnJSwvRq/view